MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/establish-relationship-for-chid-targeting.md

 # Establish a relationship for HWID and CHID targeting

-Establishing a relationship for CHID or HWID targeting is a prerequisite for all shipping label publishing events.
+Establishing a relationship for CHID or HWID targeting is a prerequisite for all CHID or HWID targeted driver submissions.
 Submissions for which a known relationship cannot be validated between the publisher and the targeted HWIDs or CHIDs will be rejected.

 **To establish a relationship:**